 Societies and Social Events

 Joining a club or society is a great way to meet people who share your interests.
-The Tasmania University Union (TUU) holds an 'O' Week in the first week of semester.
-'O' Week showcases a range of student clubs and societies, and the TUU hosts a number of fun social events.
+The Tasmania University Union (TUU) holds a range of activities in the first week of semester.
+These activities showcase a range of student clubs and societies, and the TUU hosts a number of fun social events.